umairmanzoor1143/GratiJar/README.md

 ## Deployment on Vercel

-This app is set up to be easily deployed on Vercel with secure handling of the OpenAI API key.
+This app is set up to be easily deployed on Vercel.

 ### Steps to deploy: